dbos-inc/research-agent-prototype/README.md

  - **Observability:** workflow state is easily accessible from Conductor and the App UI
  - **Human-in-the-Loop Approval:** workflows waiting for approval persist across restarts.

+You can also use fork() - programmatically or via Conductor - to re-execute whole workflows or sub-workflows on different code versions.
+This may be useful for debugging and understanding how prompt changes affect behavior.

 ## Prerequisites

 - Python 3.13+